go-echarts/go-echarts/docs/en-us/dive-into.md

 ## Option Types

-echarts is a pure JS lib which provide lots of flexible abilities on types and functions.But go-echarts is not feasible to achieve it in a simple way.
+echarts is a pure JS lib which provides lots of flexible abilities on types and functions.
+In golang, go-echarts is not feasible to achieve it in a simple way.
-Besides, some of the options have default values which may not consistent with go types.
+Besides, some of the options may have default values which may not consistent with go types.
-So, we change some types follow this guideline for now:
+Therefore, we change some types following this guideline for now:

 - If the bool option with default(missing) value `(true)`, define it `*bool`(`types.Bool`) and provide the handy func `opts.Bool()` to do convert easily.